 Do you have guests coming to stay this holiday season?
-A few quick updates to your guest room, (or kid’s bedroom or the basement or wherever they will be staying), will help ensure that they are comfortable and cozy.
+A few quick updates to your guest room, (or kid’s bedroom, or guest house sheds, or the basement or wherever they will be staying), will help ensure that they are comfortable and cozy.
 And you don’t have to spend a ton of money to do so.

 Tips for making your guests comfortable during the holiday

 Lots of pillows options – different sizes and and firmness

 Some people like one pillow, some people like 4.
 And everyone has their own firmness preferences.
 Give people a few different options.
 Our guest room bed is all white so that if I need to replace just two pillow cases or a blanket, everything will match regardless!

 Have a TV in the room – include a guide list – you can usually print one out from your cable provider’s website.
 Put your wifi password in a cute frame next to the closest place they can charge their phones/iPads.

 Keep them warm

 Keep a throw at the end of the bed, add a few extra blankets in the closet, and maybe even keep a small space heater in the closet they will be sleeping in as well.